I like to collect things: vintage globes, old trophies, ideas into my commonplace book and white pitchers.

 She comforted Isaac in his grief.

 (Bring along comfort wherever you go.)

-Rebekah’s pitcher was full the way I want to be full; of grace, adventure, courage, compassion, beauty, wisdom and knowing my own heart.
+Rebekah’s pitcher was full the way I want to be full; of grace, adventure, courage, compassion, beauty, wisdom, strength, and knowing my own heart.
 She drew from a spring-fed well deep enough to satisfy her soul.

 The Lord will guide you continually,

 And like a spring of water, whose waters do not fail.

 Isaiah 58:11 (NKJV)